Chapter 8: Future of SDN¶

 The emergence of 5G networks and applications will only exacerbate the situation.
 5G networks will connect not only smart phones and people, but also everything from doorbells, to lights, refrigerators, self-driving cars, and drones.
 If we cannot secure these networks, the risk of cyber disasters is much worse than anything experienced to date.

-The most critical capability for securing the Internet is verifiability: the ability to ensure that every packet in the network follows an operator-specified path and encounters only a set of forwarding rules within every device that the operator intended.
+A critical capability for securing the Internet is verifiability: the ability to ensure that every packet in the network follows an operator-specified path and encounters only a set of forwarding rules within every device that the operator intended.
 Nothing more and nothing less.

 Experience has shown that verification works best in settings where the overall system is constructed in a compositional (i.e., disaggregated) manner.
 Being able to reason about small pieces makes verification tractable, and the reasoning needed to stitch the components together into the composite system can also lead to insights.
 With disaggregation as the foundation, verifiability follows from (a) the ability to state intent, and (b) the ability to observe behavior at fine granularity and in real-time.
 This is exactly the value SDN brings to the table, which leads to optimism that verifiable closed-loop control is now within reach.